weberdak/pisa.py/README.md

 ### System requirements

-To run the [*pisa.py*](pisa.py), users will need Python 3 installed and containing the follwing libraries:
+To run the [*pisa.py*](pisa.py), users will need Python 3 installed and containing the following libraries:

 * pandas
 * numpy